 Paul wasn’t working when he learned of what happened.
 He called the fire department and joined them to help.
 They were there for three weeks at most for search and rescue operations.

 This prompted Paul to apply to get a service dog from CCI.
-His application was approved and he was given a Labrador-Golden Retriever cross who two years old and named Valor.
+His application was approved and he was given a Labrador-Golden Retriever cross who was two years old and named Valor.

-Jessica Riess works as the program coordinator for CCI and she says that Valor will most likely help Paul not only with back pain but also with bringing back his energy and stamina.
+Jessica Riess works as the program coordinator for CCI and she says that Valor will most likely help Paul not only with back pain, but also with bringing back his energy and stamina.

 She is hoping that the dog will also help Paul start having an active lifestyle once again.